richardyjtian/Robot-Personal-Project/README.md

-# Robot-Personal-Project
+# Autonomous Robot Extension
-Personal project inspired as a continuation of the robot created as a school project.
+A personal project inspired as a continuation of the autonomous robot school project.